CGI¶

 AddType application/x-httpd-uwsgi0 .cgi

-- All movement:
+- All pages:

 SetHandler application/x-httpd-uwsgi0